MareGraph-EU/assets/controlled-vocabularies/traits/readme.md

 ## Folder Structure

-The traits in this repository are organized into two folders:
+The traits in this repository are organized and described as follows:

+- **`terms.ttl`**:
+  This file describes the vocabulary which is defined as a `skos:Collection`, listing trait/attributes as `skos:members`.

+- **`./terms/`**:
-- **terms**: Contains traits that can be represented as simple, independent lists of concepts.
+  Contains individual `.ttl` files describing those traits that can be represented as simple, independent lists of concepts.

+- **`./_tmp_concepts_with_dependencies/`**:
-- **_tmp_concepts_with_dependencies**: Contains traits that have dependencies on other traits and require additional modeling efforts to represent their relationships accurately.
+  Contains `.ttl` files describing those traits that have dependencies on other traits.
+These traits require additional modeling to represent their interrelationships accurately.

 ## Additional Work Required

-The dependency visualization highlights that while some traits can be modeled as straightforward lists of concepts,
-Other traits (listed in **./_tmp_concepts_with_dependencies**) necessitate more advanced modeling to account for their interdependencies.
+The dependency visualization highlights that while some traits can be modeled as straightforward lists of concepts, other traits (listed in **./_tmp_concepts_with_dependencies**) require more advanced modeling to account for their interdependencies.